FOR: Instructors Participating in Online Course Redesign

 One part of this process at UWT is participating in Quality Matter's peer-based approach to continuous improvement in online education and student learning.
 Course approval takes place via peer review using QM's national, faculty-developed rubric for online course design.
 This process ensures that critical elements of design (not content) work together to ensure that your students will achieve your desired learning outcomes.

 A number of steps are involved in offering your course online.
 Be sure to have permission of your dean/director to develop an online offering.
 After completing your course development, allow time to go through UWT peer review and UW designation as an online course.
 The Faculty Resource Center can help you prepare for review.
-Online development includes approval to offer, QM peer review, APCC review, and approval signatures on the UWT DL form.
+Online development includes approval to offer, QM peer review and approval signatures on the UWT DL supplement form (below).

 Peer Review: Contact two instructors who have been through the training and review process.
 The FRC can give you a list of names.
-Once your course is reviewed (see spreadsheet above - submitted with scores and signature by reviewers), your DL Supplement Form and spreadsheets are presented to the UWT APCC and approval recorded through Chancellor's Office to UW Curriculum Committee.
-IF this is a new course, all UW standard paperwork except questions regarding DL designation will need to be completed at this time.
-On UW new course paperwork, DL questions are left blank at the UWT campus.
+Once your course is reviewed (see spreadsheet above - submitted with scores and signature by reviewers to your director/dean), then your DL Supplement Form and spreadsheets are approved and recorded through to Chancellor's Office (Ginger MacDonald) to UW Curriculum Committee.
+IF this is a new course, please have it approved as a UWT course for the catalog first.
+All UW standard paperwork except questions regarding DL designation will need to be completed before submitting to UWT for peer review.
+On UW new course paperwork, DL questions are left blank at the UWT campus as we do not participate in the Seattle DL process.

 UWT Distance Learning Supplement Form: PDF | Word